1. Elizabeth El Itreby, "Ritual and Re-Creation in the N-Town Cycle." 1985.

 Race and Ethnicity in Anglo-Saxon Literature (Routledge, 2003).
 Editor, Pestilence in Medieval and Early Modern Literature (Routledge, 2004).
 Co-editor, Misconceptions about the Middle Ages (Routledge, 2008).

-10. Bryon Grigsby, Senior Vice-president and Vice-president for Academic Affairs, Shenandoah University; formerly Assistant Professor (TT), Centenary College.
+10. Bryon Grigsby, President, Moravian College; formerly Assistant Professor (TT), Centenary College.
 "Medicine and Literature in the Middle Ages."
 2000.
 Editor, Pestilence in Medieval and Early Modern Literature (Routledge, 2004).
 Co-editor, Misconceptions about the Middle Ages (Routledge, 2008).

 11. Kimberly Bovee.
 "John Bale and the Medieval Heritage of Reformation Drama."
 2001.

-12. Christina Heckman, Assistant Professor (TT), Augusta State University.
+12. Christina Heckman, Associate Professor, Georgia Regents University.
 "Crux et Transitus: The Cross in Anglo-Saxon Literature."
 2002.

 13. Gerald Nachtwey, Assistant Professor (TT), Eastern Kentucky University. "'Swete Harm': Chivalry and Violence in Chaucer and Froissart."
 2005.

-14. Kimberly Jack, Instructor, Auburn University.
+14. Kimberly Jack, Assistant Professor (TT), Athens State University.
 "Clothing Rhetoric in the Works of the Pearl-Poet.
 2008.